ChrisBuilds/terminaltexteffects/docs/showroom.md

     ```
     --gradient-stops (XTerm [0-255] OR RGB Hex [000000-ffffff]) [(XTerm [0-255] OR RGB Hex [000000-ffffff]) ...]
-                        Space separated, unquoted, list of colors for the gradient. (default: (Color('e81416'), Color('ffa500'), Color('faeb36'), Color('79c314'), Color('487de7'),
+                    Space separated, unquoted, list of colors for the gradient. (default: (Color('e81416'),
+                    Color('ffa500'), Color('faeb36'), Color('79c314'), Color('487de7'), Color('4b369d'),
-                        Color('4b369d'), Color('70369d')))
+                    Color('70369d')))
     --gradient-steps (int > 0) [(int > 0) ...]
                     Number of gradient steps to use.
-More steps will create a smoother gradient animation. (default: 12)
+More steps will create a smoother gradient animation.
+                    (default: 12)
     --gradient-frames (int > 0)
                     Number of frames to display each gradient step.
-Increase to slow down the gradient animation. (default: 5)
+Increase to slow down the gradient
+                    animation. (default: 5)
     --travel              Display the gradient as a traveling wave (default: False)
     --travel-direction (diagonal, horizontal, vertical, radial)
                     Direction the gradient travels across the canvas. (default: Direction.HORIZONTAL)
     --reverse-travel-direction
                     Reverse the gradient travel direction. (default: False)
     --no-loop             Do not loop the gradient.
-If not set, the gradient generation will loop the final gradient color back to the first gradient color. (default: False)
+If not set, the gradient generation will loop the final gradient
+                    color back to the first gradient color. (default: False)
     --cycles (int > 0)    Number of times to cycle the gradient. (default: 3)
     --skip-final-gradient
                     Skip the final gradient. (default: False)
     --final-gradient-stops (XTerm [0-255] OR RGB Hex [000000-ffffff]) [(XTerm [0-255] OR RGB Hex [000000-ffffff]) ...]
-                        Space separated, unquoted, list of colors for the character gradient (applied from bottom to top).
-If only one color is provided, the characters will be
+                    Space separated, unquoted, list of colors for the character gradient (applied from bottom
+                    to top).
+If only one color is provided, the characters will be displayed in that color.
-                        displayed in that color. (default: (Color('e81416'), Color('ffa500'), Color('faeb36'), Color('79c314'), Color('487de7'), Color('4b369d'), Color('70369d')))
+                    (default: (Color('e81416'), Color('ffa500'), Color('faeb36'), Color('79c314'),
+                    Color('487de7'), Color('4b369d'), Color('70369d')))
     --final-gradient-steps (int > 0) [(int > 0) ...]
                     Space separated, unquoted, list of the number of gradient steps to use.
-More steps will create a smoother and longer gradient animation. (default: 12)
+More steps will
+                    create a smoother and longer gradient animation. (default: 12)
     --final-gradient-direction (diagonal, horizontal, vertical, radial)
                     Direction of the final gradient. (default: Direction.VERTICAL)

-    Example: terminaltexteffects colorshift --gradient-stops 0000ff ffffff 0000ff --gradient-steps 12
-            --gradient-frames 10 --cycles 3 --travel --travel-direction radial --loop --final-gradient-stops 00c3ff ffff1c --final-gradient-steps 1212
+    Example: terminaltexteffects colorshift --gradient-stops 0000ff ffffff 0000ff --gradient-steps 12 --gradient-frames 10 --cycles 3 --travel --travel-direction radial --final-gradient-stops 00c3ff ffff1c --final-gradient-steps 12
     ```
 ---